ewwgene/ewwgene.github.io/README.md

 ### Glasses.
 _02.2016 - WINTER._
 WOODEN TV cabinet with cable management.
-It is characterized by wall-mounted and floor-to-ceiling, onto which shelves and storage units with leaf doors, drawers or flap doors are hooked at the desire... [(read more...)](https://ewwgene.github.io/projects/Glasses)
+It is characterized by wall-mounted and floor-to-ceiling, onto which shelves and storage units with leaf doors, drawers or flap doors are hooked at the desire... [>>>](https://ewwgene.github.io/projects/Glasses)
 /
 `PINE_WOOD` `DANISH OIL`
 /